odoo/documentation/crm/overview/process/generate_leads.rst

 ==============================
-Generating leads with Odoo CRM
+Generating leads with Twenty20 CRM
 ==============================

 What is lead generation?